aau-cns/aaucns_rio/README.md

 MultiState-EKF Radar-Inertial Odometry

 # Compilation
-catkin_make --force-cmake -DCMAKE_BUILD_TYPE={Release, Debug}
+`catkin_make --force-cmake -DCMAKE_BUILD_TYPE={Release, Debug}`

-`--force-cmake` is there only to force copying the yaml config file into the `.ros` folder.
+`--force-cmake` is there only to force copying the yaml config file into the `~/.ros` folder.
 If you copy it manually you do not need that option.

 # Use
-The software can be used wither as a ROS node or to replay ROS bag files.
+The software can be used either as a ROS node or to replay ROS bag files.
-For the latter, modify the file in `nodes/rio_(fg)_replay_node.cpp` by giving the bag filename (file must be in `.ros) and modify the topic names.
+For the latter, modify the file in `nodes/rio_(fg)_replay_node.cpp` by giving the bag filename (file must be in `~/.ros`) and modify the topic names.

 Within `src/rio_(fg)_replay.cpp` you might also have to modify the message types.

 Then, run the software using one of the launch files in the `launch/` folder.

+RIO estimator must be configured through a yaml config file.
+An example is in `config/` folder.
+The software reads this config from the `~/.ros` folder (or your alternative ROS runtine folder if you changed it).

 # Dependencies